Chair Model: Production

-There was an auditioning process for both the chair model (Deborah Shoshlefski played by April Eden) and the young blond woman that Michael sees in the coffee shop.
+There was an auditioning process for both the chair model (Deborah Shoshlefski played by April Eden) and the young blond woman whom Michael sees in the coffee shop.
 According to Novak, the chair model was supposed to be "pretty" and "perhaps even prettier than your average model", but more of just an "average single girl", because the episode is more about Michael wanting to start dating again than the model herself.
 In the scene with the "Five Families", one of the actors, Paul Faust was the only first-time actor.
 Faust is the cousin of writer Paul Lieberstein, and had been on a tour of the set and talked to many of the writers.
 He made a good impression and so the character of "Cool Guy Paul" was based on him.
 The day before they were scheduled to shoot, the show still had not cast anyone for the role, so they called Paul in New York City and had him read the lines into a camera and e-mail to them.
 In less than an hour, Faust had landed the part and was flown out to Los Angeles.

-Although Novak wrote the majority of the episode, Jennifer Celotta and Paul Lieberstein were actually the ones that came up with the graveyard scene in the end.
+Although Novak wrote the majority of the episode, Jennifer Celotta and Paul Lieberstein were actually the ones who came up with the graveyard scene in the end.
 The original song for Michael to sing was going to be a parody of "Candle in the Wind" by Elton John.
 Elton John however, refused to give The Office permission to use the song, because 30 Rock had requested permission for a parody of "Candle in the Wind" that offended Elton John, and he did not want to have his song parodied again.
-So then, the writers wrote parodies of "Legs" by ZZ Top and "Ruby Tuesday" by The Rolling Stones, but eventually "American Pie" by Don McLean cleared, so the writers went with that.
+So then, the writers wrote parodies of "Legs" by ZZ Top and "Ruby Tuesday" by The Rolling Stones, but eventually "American Pie" by Don McLean cleared, so the writers went with it.